learn-co-students/web-103017/notes/forms.md

 # Further Forms & Validations

 ## Objectives

 1. Discuss and Review Forms
 2. Strong params
 3. Checking information before creating

 ## Prerequisites
 A student should be able to:
 1. Set up their own routes
 2. Create a form using form_for
 3. Create their own models

 # Instructions
 1. Create a new appication
   `rails new docoffice`
 2. Create a new model Doctor
-  `rails g model Doctor name speciality`
+  `rails g model Doctor name speciality registraion_number:integer`
 3. Create a new model Patient
   `rails g model Patient name condition`
 4. Create the routes for both
     - You may use the `resources` keyword but use the `only` keyword to define only the actions you will be using
 5. Create your controllers
 ```